 Shredding brussels sprouts is a quick and easy way to prepare them for a salad or your favorite side dish.
-From manually with a knife to using a mandolin we have all the hacks to speed up making shredded brussels sprouts.
+Just follow my step-by-step instructions with photos or watch the short video.
+From manually with a knife to using a mandolin I have all the hacks to speed up making shredded brussels sprouts.

 This post may include affiliate links.
 Please read my disclosure policy.